DhruvPareek/TheBookFund/README.md

 Additionally, this project has constraints on the email Joe Bruin can use to generate a proof.
 I constructed the circom circuits in this project so that the email that someone uses to verify his identity must be sent by dhruvpareek883@gmail.com and contain an email address in the body that matches the regex of the form: [a-zA-Z0-9._]+@g\.ucla\.edu.
 So Joe Bruin would have to receive an email from dhruvpareek883@gmail.com that says "joebruin@g.ucla.edu" in the body of the email to generate a valid proof for his identity.
 To see examples of emails that can generate a valid proof, look at circuits/helpers/emls.

 ## File/Code Breakdown
+#### Circuits
 The circuits/src folder contains the circom circuits used to generate proofs that verify someone is a UCLA student.
 Essentially, someone will submit an eml file (which is simply an email that they downloaded) to generate a proof based on these circuits.
 To understand how ZKEmail's library of circuits works to create cryptographic proofs of the contents and metadata of emails, read more here: https://docs.zk.email/architecture/dkim-verification.
-   - DhruvEmailVerifier.circom is the main circuit.
-It verifies the DKIM signatures of the submitted email are valid while also exposing the sender and a portion of the body of the email.
-In order to do those things properly, this circuit uses:
-        - Dhruv_Sender_Regex.circom to verify that the submitted eml file is an email sent by dhruvpareek883@gmail.com.
-This circom circuit was generated by https://zkregex.com/, which converts regex to circom circuits.
+- **circuits/src/DhruvEmailVerifier.circom**
+   Main circuit that checks DKIM signatures and extracts email metadata.
+- **circuits/src/Dhruv_Sender_Regex.circom**
+   Regex-based sub-circuit (generated by zkregex.com) to verify the sender is dhruvpareek883@gmail.com.
+- **circuits/src/UCLA_Email_Regex.circom**
-        - UCLA_Email_Regex.circom to verify that there is some email address in the body of the email that matches the regex "[a-zA-Z0-9._]+@g\.ucla\.edu".
+   Regex-based sub-circuit to verify the presence of a UCLA email in the body.
+     - Email address needs to match the regex "[a-zA-Z0-9._]+@g\.ucla\.edu".
 This circuit was also generated by https://zkregex.com/.
+- **circuits/helpers/inputs.ts**

-The circuits/helpers/inputs.ts file can be used to generate inputs to the circom circuits from an eml file.
-Example eml files that can create a valid proof can be found in circuits/helpers/emls.
+   Generates the input JSON for the circuits from an EML file.
+You can find example EML files in circuits/helpers/emls that can successfully produce a valid proof.

+#### Contracts
-The contracts/src folder contains the smart contract logic.
+The contracts/src folder contains the Solidity smart contracts that implement the on-chain logic for verifying proofs and managing USDC flows (deposits, claims, and disbursements).

-   - TheFund.sol is the point of interaction for users.
-        - First, a user would call the VerifyEmail() function with their proof as the parameters.
-The VerifyEmail() function uses the verifier.sol file to do the proof verification.
-If the proof is verified, then the mapping from user's email address to ethereum address is saved in TheFund.sol.
-        - Then, a user would call claimFunds() with their email address as the parameter to intiate the process to receive USDC from the smart contract to refund them for their book purchases (claimFunds intiates the oracle call to the book database through EmailOracle.sol to determine how much USDC the user should receive).
+  - **TheFund.sol**
+    - <ins>Purpose:</ins> Main entry point for users who want to verify their email proofs and claim funds.
+    - <ins>Key Functions:</ins>
+      - **VerifyEmail():**
+         - Accepts the zero-knowledge proof parameters.
+         - Calls the verifier.sol’s verifyProof() function to validate the proof.
+         - If valid, maps the user’s email address to their Ethereum address.
+      - **claimFunds(emailAddress):**
+         - Initiates the process of retrieving the user’s purchase amount from the book retailer database (via EmailOracle.sol).
+         - Once the oracle returns the purchase amount, triggers the USDC disbursement to the user’s Ethereum address.
+      - **depositUSDC(amount):**
+         - Allows donors to deposit or “donate” USDC into the contract so that funds are available for students to claim.

+   - **EmailOracle.sol**
+        - <ins>Purpose:</ins> Interacts with the Chainlink Functions service to fetch purchase amounts from the external “book purchases” database.
+        - <ins>How It Works:</ins>
+           - A call to EmailOracle.sol requests data for joebruin@g.ucla.edu (or any [email]).
+           - Chainlink Functions then queries the mock API to retrieve the purchase amount (e.g., $23.94).
-        - depositUSDC() is the function donors can use to donate USDC to the fund.
+           - The result is returned to TheFund.sol so the contract can complete the USDC transfer.

-   - EmailOracle.sol uses Chainlink Functions to interact with the mock database of book purchases in order to determine how much money someone with the email address "XXX@g.ucla.edu" spent at the book store.
-   - The verifyProof() function in verifier.sol verifies proofs generated with the circom circuits for the project.
+   - **verifier.sol**
+        - <ins>Purpose:</ins> Provides the low-level proof verification logic automatically generated by Circom and snarkjs.
+        - <ins>Key Functions:</ins>
+           - **verifyProof():** Validates the zero-knowledge proof data passed from TheFund.sol.
+If the proof is valid, TheFund.sol proceeds to map the email to the user’s address.

 ## How to Use
 #### Part 1: Generate The Proof